WBKB-TV: History

 At this same time Freel's group was facing mounting expenses in his cable and real estate businesses, and Freel offered to sell out to Scanlan's group for its out-of-pocket expenses, which the FCC approved almost immediately.
 This would allow Thunder Bay to proceed with its construction.
 Within a matter of weeks Northern Entertainment filed its UHF Impact Request with the FCC.

 This action set in motion a competitive posture between Thunder Bay and Northern Entertainment.
 To break the logjam of inactivity, Thunder Bay voluntarily again modified its application to specify a smaller, peanut-shaped coverage area from a 500 ft tower at Barton City, about 25 mi south of Alpena.
-This reduced the percentage of overlap with WGTU's signal to 4.7%.
+This reduced the percentage of overlap with WGTU's signal to 4.7 percent.
 On July 19, 1974, the FCC set aside Northern's objections and granted Thunder Bay its permit.
 Construction began that September.

 WBKB-TV finally signed-on September 22, 1975, broadcasting on channel 11 from a transmitter at its studios on North Bagley Street.
 It was the first of two stations in Alpena to sign-on that year (WCMU-TV would sign-on satellite station WCML in November).
 The station has always been a CBS affiliate.
-In 1982 Scanlan's group sold controlling interest in Thunder Bay to Stephen Marks of Maryland.
+In 1982, Scanlan's group sold controlling interest in Thunder Bay to Stephen Marks of Maryland.

 After the switch to digital-only broadcasting on June 12, 2009, WBKB-TV moved its digital signal, formerly on channel 13, to channel 11.
 WBKB-TV signed-on a new second digital subchannel to serve as the area's primary Fox and secondary MyNetworkTV affiliate that November.
 Until that point, Cadillac's WFQX-TV had been serving as the default Fox affiliate, operating a translator in Alpena, W31BO (channel 31), between 1996 and 2005.
 In addition, WFQX's full-powered satellite WFUP in Vanderbilt served areas around greater Alpena although not in the city proper.